Rocky Brook Falls

 Coordinates: 47.72124, -122.94169 Elevation: 585 feet USGS Map: Brinnon 7 1/2"

-Located near Brinnon, along the Dosewallips Road off Highway 101.
+Rocky Brook Falls is located near Brinnon, along the Dosewallips Road off Highway 101.
 The Dosewallips Road heads inland from Brinnon about 2/3 of a mile north of the bridge on Highway 101 across the Dosewallips River.
 Watch for signs for Olympic National Park.
 Follow the Dosewallips Road for three miles to the Rocky Brook Bridge, and park on the left on the far side.
 Follow the trail past the hydro facility to the falls in about 500 feet.
-The rocks at the base of the falls can be exceptionally slick if wet, so tread lightly.View this location in Google Earth Rocky Brook Falls is marked with the large icon in the center of the map.
-Up to ten additional waterfalls (if any) may be marked as well, with links below.
+The rocks at the base of the falls can be exceptionally slick if wet, so tread lightly.View this location in Google Earth

 Other Nearby Waterfalls